vparrello/FIG-Bioinformatics-Course/1 - Representative Genomes/1.2 - FASTA Files/FASTA Exercise 1 - What is FASTA Format.md

     1st and 2nd suggestion to be tested in Grimoire Put bullets for all file structures
-    Add file extension why the file extensions matter to the user and not code How the two alphabets are different between protein and DNA
+    Add file extension why the file extensions matter to the user and not code
+    DONE: How the two alphabets are different between protein and DNA